Simulation Development Utilities

 pysiaf

-pySIAF on GitHubpySIAF ReadTheDocspySIAF for Roman
+pySIAF on GitHubpySIAF ReadTheDocsPySIAF for Roman

 Transformations between detector, science, ideal, telescope, and sky coordinate systems for both the WFI and Coronagraph Instrument.
 Figures in this article provide context for the coordinate systems.